leicht-io/ImageGallery/README.md

 <!--[![Build Status](https://api.travis-ci.org/ChristianLJ/MaterialEditText.svg)](https://travis-ci.org/ChristianLJ/MaterialEditText)-->
 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg?style=flat-square)](https://opensource.org/licenses/Apache2)

 ImageGallery is an image gallery for Android.
 With this image gallery you can easly add a gallery to your app.
+The gallery accepts a List<String> and uses Picasso to load them.

 ImageGallery is licensed under the friendly [Apache2 licence].